 When are we allowed to work in the studio?

 Missouri Western State University (MWSU) normal working hours are 8:00 a.m. to 4:30 p.m.
 Monday through Friday.
 Use of MWSU art facilities at any other time is restricted to students who have a Building Pass.

-How can I get a late night pass?
+How can I get a night and weekend pass?

 Request forms for passes can be obtained in the MWSU Department of Art office – Potter 103.